ietf-teep/architecture/draft-ietf-teep-architecture.md

 properties attuned to different markets.
 A device vendor may integrate one or more TEEs into their devices depending on market needs.

-To simplify the life of developers and Service Providers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
-In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of Service Providers (SP), devices, and their TEEs.
+To simplify the life of TA developers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
+In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of TA developers, devices, and their TEEs.
 This trusted third party is the Trusted Application Manager (TAM).

 The Trusted Execution Provisioning (TEEP) protocol addresses the following problems:

-  - A Service Provider (SP) intending to provide services through a TA to users of a device needs to determine security-relevant information of a device before provisioning their TA to the TEE within the device.
+  - A TA developer providing a TA to users of a device needs to determine security-relevant information of a device before provisioning their TA to the TEE within the device.
 An example is the verification of the type of TEE included in a device and that it is capable of providing the security protections required by a particular TA.

-  - A TEE in a device needs to determine whether a Service Provider (SP) that wants to manage a TA in the device is authorized to manage TAs in the TEE, and what TAs the SP is permitted to manage.
+  - A TEE in a device needs to determine whether a TA developer that wants to manage a TA in the device is authorized to manage TAs in the TEE, and what TAs the TA developer is permitted to manage.

-  - A Service Provider (SP) must be able to determine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.
+  - A TA developer must be able to determine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.

-  - A Service Provider (SP) must be able to check whether a TA in a device's TEE is the most up-to-date version, and if not, update the TA in the TEE.
+  - A TA developer must be able to check whether a TA in a device's TEE is the most up-to-date version, and if not, update the TA in the TEE.

-  - A Service Provider (SP) must be able to remove a TA in a device's TEE if the SP is no longer offering such services or the services are being revoked from a particular user (or device).
+  - A TA developer must be able to remove a TA in a device's TEE if the TA developer is no longer offering such TAs or the TAs are being revoked from a particular user (or device).
 For example, if a subscription or contract for a particular service has expired, or a payment by the user has not been completed or has been rescinded.

-  - A Service Provider (SP) must be able to define the relationship between cooperating TAs under the SP's control, and specify whether the TAs can communicate, share data, and/or share key material.
+  - A TA developer must be able to define the relationship between cooperating TAs under the TA developer's control, and specify whether the TAs can communicate, share data, and/or share key material.

-Note: The Service Provider requires the help of a TAM to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a Trusted Application Manager (TAM) and a TEEP Agent via a TEEP Broker.
+Note: The TA developer requires the help of a TAM to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a Trusted Application Manager (TAM) and a TEEP Agent via a TEEP Broker.